 Playa Los Flamencos

 Playa los Flamencos, in Cayo Coco, part of Jardines del Rey islands, is best known as Cayo Coco beach, taking its name from the coco (white ibis) birds that populate the island.
-It’s a white sandy beach with sapphire waters perfect for snorkeling, that make it one of the best beaches in Cuba.
+It’s a white beach with sapphire waters perfect for snorkeling, that make it one of the best beaches in Cuba.